OfficeDev/Microsoft-Teams-Samples/samples/app-sso/csharp/README.md

   - Select `App SSO Sample.sln` file
   - Press `F5` to run the project

-- Update the appsettings.json configuration for the bot to use the MicrosoftAppId (Microsoft App Id), MicrosoftAppPassword (App Password) and connectionName (OAuth Connection Name) and SiteUrl eg.(123.ngrok-free.app), TenantId (We can get from Azure app registration), ClientId (Is same appid), AppSecret (App Password) and ApplicationIdURI (api://botid-xxxxxxxxxxxxxxxxxxxxx) from the AAD app registration or from Bot Framework registration.
+- Update the appsettings.json configuration for the bot to use the MicrosoftAppId (Microsoft App Id), MicrosoftAppPassword (App Password) and connectionName (OAuth Connection Name) and SiteUrl eg.(123.ngrok-free.app), TenantId (We can get from Azure app registration), ClientId (Is same appid), AppSecret (App Password) and ApplicationIdURI (api://botid-xxxxxxxxxxxxxxxxxxxxx) from the MMicrosoft Entra ID app registration or from Bot Framework registration.
 SiteUrl as your application base URL.

 **Bot Configuration:**